Walking on country with spirits

 Our human quest for advancement, development and improvement has obscured our senses to the harmony of nature.

-The environmental changes in the new millennia challenge us to elucidate our perception so that, like Marilyn and other Aboriginal cultures, we can learn to listen to and respect the movements, colors, and sounds that make up the symphony of life.
+The environmental changes in the new millennia challenge us to elucidate our perception so that, like Marilyn and other Aboriginal cultures, we can learn to listen to and respect the movements, colours, and sounds that make up the symphony of life.

-T his video brief and article complements the on-going Indigenous Peoples Climate Change Assessment.
+This video brief and article complements the on-going Indigenous Peoples Climate Change Assessment.
 It forms part of the work of the UNU-IAS Traditional Knowledge Initiative.
 The UNU would like to thank the Christensen Fund for their support for this intiative.

 Links